CONFIRMED: Motorcyclist, 52, From Hasbrouck Heights Killed In Route 17 Crash

 A motorcyclist was killed in a Route 17 collision with a garbage truck Monday afternoon in Hasbrouck Heights, authorities confirmed.

-The 52-year-old rider from Hasbrouck Heights was involved in the collision on the southbound highway near Franklin Avenue shortly after 3 p.m., Bergen County Prosecutor's Chief of Detectives Robert Anzilotti told Daily Voice.
+The 52-year-old rider from Hasbrouck Heights was ejected after his motorcycle collided with the truck on the southbound highway at Franklin Avenue shortly after 3 p.m., Bergen County Prosecutor's Chief of Detectives Robert Anzilotti told Daily Voice.

 CPR was conducted at the scene and en route to Hackensack University Medical Center, responders said.